AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 ## New Dataset - Specifications:

- - Needs to be a well known ML dataset.
+ - Needs to be a relatively well known ML dataset.
- - Not too hard, but not as easy as iris, like it should achieve an accuracy of 90% on normal gradient descent
+ - Not too hard, but not as easy as iris, like it should achieve an accuracy of 90% on normal gradient descent with a simple dense NN on tensorflow
-    - Also necessary to define those 3 functions, implementing the model on python (tensorflow):
+    - Also necessary to define those 3 functions, implementing the model on python (tensorflow), with a model that quaranties good accuracy:
         - load_{dataset_name}_data()
         - build_{dataset_name}_model()
         - run_{dataset_name}()
  - Needs to come, not from python, but externally in like a .csv
  - The model that is going to be used on it should have a significant number of weights (100000 - 1000000)
- - i need you to find a tensorflow solution online which achieves a high accuracy
- - i need multiple classes (5 up to 10) and each class has about the same class appearance frequency
+ - Needs to have multiple classes, more than 3 (ideally 4 up to 7)
-        - even class distribution among the samples
+        - Also, we need even class distribution among the samples
  - no CNN (like no image recognition)
- - have enough rows / samples like somewhere near 80000
+ - have enough rows / samples, somewhere around 220000 and above
  - have a reasonable amount of features (not over 100)

 ## Improve congvergence: